Dilation and Curettage (D&C) Procedure in Plano, TX

 Knowing Your Risk

-Dilation and curettage is a very standard procedure, so patients should not worry too much prior to the performance of their procedure.
+Dilation and curettage is a very standard procedure, so patients should not worry too much before the performance of their procedure.
 It is important to note that, like any medical procedure, D & C is associated with a few unlikely complications, such as:

 - Damage to the cervix